 The continuation of the Sports Premium funding will enable us to sustain the impact of high quality sports provision in the following areas, as defined by the Department for Education:

-The Sport Premium for the 2017-18 financial year has been increased to £17,310 and we have a PE and Sport Premium strategy in place to ensure this money is well spent and achieves the best impact on our children’s physical education.
+The Sport Premium budget for the 2018-19 financial year was £19, 142 and we have a PE and Sport Premium strategy in place to ensure this money is well spent and achieves the best impact on our children’s physical education.
 The strategy is planned around the five objectives set out by the Department for Education, noted above.

 Swimming and Water Safety